Can I get life insurance if I have Diabetes?

 Diabetic Living’s list of ‘Top 25 Power Foods for Diabetes‘ includes apples and avocados, beans and blueberries, fish, garlic, melon, nuts, red onions, and raspberries.
 I think I could live on this list of ingredients alone!

 Changing your diet to improve your health is good for you, your family, and your life insurance budget.
 Better health means you can be placed in a more favorable risk category and pay lower priced life insurance for a diabetic.

 One of the most common reasons that people with diabetes don’t get insurance coverage is because they assume that it’s going to be too expensive to fit in their budget.

-If you want to save money, then you’ll need to make a few simple lifestyle changes, like cutting out tobacco.
-If you’re listed as a smoker on your life insurance application, you can expect to pay much higher premiums for your coverage.
+If you want to save money, then you’ll need to make a few simple lifestyle changes, like cutting out tobacco if you smoke or chew.

 In fact, smokers pay at least twice as much for a plan versus what a non-smoker is going to pay for the same sized plan.
 If you want to save money on your life insurance as a person with diabetes, you’ll need to cut those cigarettes once and for all.

 Another way to secure lower premiums is by improving your overall health.
 Before the insurance company approves your application, you’re going to have to take a medical exam.